 These notes try to quantify the current and likely future Man-made CO2 temperature effects on climate, according to the publications accepted by Global Warming Alarmists.

-The influence of CO2 concentration on temperature is known and is widely accepted to diminish progressively as its concentration increases.
+The influence of CO2 concentration on temperature is known and is widely accepted to diminish logarithmically as its concentration increases.
 This is a crucial fact.
-This fact is not acknowledged in the IPCC summary for Policy Makers.

 Both Global Warming advocates and Climate Change sceptics agree on this.
 IPCC Published reports, (TAR3), acknowledge that the effective temperature increase caused by growing concentrations of CO2 in the atmosphere radically diminishes with increasing concentrations.